 Evagene for clinical geneticists

-A clinical-grade pedigree platform for specialists in inherited disease — from referral triage and live pedigree construction to BayesMendel risk assessment, AI-assisted interpretation, clinical reporting, and cascade testing.
+A pedigree platform for specialists in inherited disease — from referral triage and live pedigree construction to BayesMendel risk assessment, AI-assisted interpretation, clinical reporting, and cascade testing.

 If you are a clinical geneticist, your clinic is defined by a small number of repeating shapes: the 45-minute new-patient slot, the 30-minute follow-up, the multidisciplinary team meeting, the phone call to the laboratory, the dictated letter.
 What ties these shapes together is a single artefact — the family pedigree — which is simultaneously the data collection instrument you use to capture the family, the reasoning tool you use to form a differential, the input to every risk model you run, and the document you send to the referring clinician.
 You need software that treats the pedigree with the same seriousness you do.